neetuyadav98/explainable-geoai-land-governance/README.md

 1. To construct a multi-source, multi-temporal geospatial database for a defined Aravalli pilot region, integrating Sentinel-1/2, Landsat, terrain derivatives, and available cadastral/land-record data, with explicit documentation of coverage gaps and data-quality limitations across administrative boundaries.

-2. To develop and benchmark land-use classification and change-detection models — spanning classical machine learning (Random Forest, XGBoost) and deep learning (CNN, U-Net, transformer-based architectures) — evaluated at the spatial resolution the underlying data can actually support.
+2. To develop a foundation-embedding-based representation (using pretrained spatiotemporal embeddings such as AlphaEarth/Tessera) for land-use characterisation, and to benchmark this representation against classical machine learning (Random Forest, XGBoost) and deep learning baselines (CNN, U-Net, transformer-based architectures) for land-use classification and change detection, evaluated at the spatial resolution the underlying data can actually support.

 3. To develop explainable GeoAI methods (SHAP, Grad-CAM, attention-based and counterfactual techniques) that attribute each flagged land-use discrepancy to interpretable evidence, evaluated not only for technical fidelity but for usability by non-technical reviewing officials.